ansballard/jquery-datatables-editable/README.md

 # jquery-datatables-editable
-A fork of the datatables plugin found here: https://code.google.com/p/jquery-datatables-editable/
+A fork of the [datatables plugin found here](https://code.google.com/p/jquery-datatables-editable/)

 This fork is meant to update the project to be used with modern versions of jQuery and Datatables.
 Dependencies are in 'bower.json'.